 I met a man who took a photo of Einstein in 1947 which is now in the public domain.
 His name was Orren Jack Turner.
 He took a photo of me with my father the day before my commencement 1961.
 Einstein used to make mistakes in his income tax reports, but the IRS (U.S. tax agency) did not raise problems.

-parents when he was two years old.
+United States with his parents when he was two years old.
 He studied at the

 U.S. Naval Academy in Annapolis.
 There are many interesting

 stories about how he was able to enter this elite school with Jewish background.

 I was deeply moved when I heard a colloquium talk about

 Michelson developed precision devices to measure the velocity of light and atomic spectral lines.
 His obsession with the speed of light is well known.
 Did you know he invented the atomic clock?
 He received the physics Nobel prize in 1907, and became the first American scientist to receive this honor.

 He of course learned about Einstein's theory of relativity, but he was still interested in finding the absolute inertial frame, resulting in a series of negative results.
 These negative results of course greatly enhanced Einstein's theory of relativity.